Candidiasis

 2) LFAmB 3 to 5 mg/kg/d.
 This regimen should be used in case of intolerance or unavailability of echinocandins or resistance to other classes of antifungal agents.

 3. Treatment duration: Treatment should be continued for 14 days from obtaining negative blood culture results provided the infection has not spread to other organs.
 In clinically stable patients infected by a Candida strain susceptible to fluconazole, after 5 to 7 days of treatment with echinocandins or LFAmB switch to fluconazole.
+In the case of infection with C glabrata, if testing indicates dose-dependent susceptibility to fluconazole with documented clearance of candidemia, consider switching to oral fluconazole after 5 to 7 days of treatment with echinocandins or LFAmB.
 In the case of infection with C glabrata, if testing indicates dose-dependent susceptibility to fluconazole, maintenance therapy with fluconazole 800 mg (12 mg/kg) per day is recommended.
 For maintenance treatment in patients with candidemia caused by C krusei, use voriconazole in standard doses if susceptible.

-4. Removal of intravascular catheters should be performed unless this may cause severe consequences for the patient.Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
+4. IV catheters should be removed unless this may cause severe consequences for the patient.Evidence 2Strong recommendation (benefits clearly outweigh downsides; right action for all or almost all patients).
 Low Quality of Evidence (low confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to the observational nature of data.
 Janum S, Afshari A. Central venous catheter (CVC) removal for patients of all ages with candidaemia.
 Cochrane Database Syst Rev. 2016 Jul 11;7:CD011195. doi: 10.1002/14651858.CD011195.pub2.
 Review.
-PubMed PMID: 27398809; PubMed Central PMCID: PMC6457908.
+PMID: 27398809; PMCID: PMC6457908.

 Candidemia in Patients With Neutropenia